Negotiation & Strategic Influence.

 Corporate L&D Seeking Asia-Specific Content

-Training managers who’ve tried Harvard-style programmes and found them culturally insufficient.
+Training managers who have tried Harvard-style programmes and found them culturally insufficient.
 If your team negotiates in Asia, you need a programme built for Asia.

 Every engagement begins with a 30-minute consultation.
-We’ll discuss your team’s negotiation challenges, cultural context, and which delivery format fits.
-No commitment, no pitch deck — just a conversation.
+We will discuss your team’s negotiation challenges, cultural context, and which delivery format fits.
+No commitment.
+No pitch deck.
+Just a conversation.